rasundsbak/rtd-tutorial/docs/source/06_where_ais_live.rst

 .. _06_where_ais_live:
 06 Where do the AIs live?
 =====================
-.. index:: Fox, server, CUDA, A100, GPU, hardware, hugging face
+.. index:: Fox, server, CUDA, A100, GPU, hardware, Huggingface

 .. image:: hugging_face.png